It starts quietly, as most wars do.

 Their Barnard friend shrugs.
 “We could always go to Hewitt.
 They have better pasta anyway.”
 Her friends cry out in horror.
 “What?
 She has an A again now; y’all need to chill.”

-As the conversation continues, more people gather around, drawn like moths to a flame to this reminder of conversations they’ve had with their own friends since stepping foot on campus.
-The cadence is familiar, and a few upperclassmen wonder if perhaps they should stop them before it goes too far.
+As the conversation continues, more people gather around, drawn like moths to a flame at this reminder of countless conversations they’ve had with their own friends since stepping foot on campus as innocent first-years.
+The cadence is familiar, and a few upperclassmen wonder if perhaps they should stop this trio before it goes too far.
 They’ve seen this happen before, but that’s why they ultimately decide to remain silent.
 It was bound to happen at some point in the semester, so why not now?

 The conversation spreads from this point faster than the Freshman Plague that strikes without fail approximately 3 weeks after NSOP.
 Soon, everyone is interrupting that kid in LitHum who read all the works in the original Latin to discuss this pressing issue.
 Yes, Diana has very good pizza, but who would know, given how long you have to wait?
 And who decided a smoothie was going to be an entree?
 JJs would put subway dirt on a burger in the name of their striking culinary innovations and can you blame them?
 Something has to keep you occupied if you’re going to be stuck cleaning up the vomit of underage alcoholics 22 hours a day, 7 days a week.
 HEWITT HAD A B AND THE FOOD IS BAD AND THEY HAD A B GUYS!!!!